YouTube video

 Think of energetically reaching your tailbone back behind you.
 This will lengthen the spine and help to release the low back.
 Hold for 5-10 breaths, relaxing down more with each exhale.

-Balasana is an important restorative pose.
+Balasana is an important restorative yoga pose.
 You can return to this during any yoga class.
 If you ever feel out of breath or like you need a break during a class, come into child’s pose and do some deep breathing.

 Parsvottanasana (Pyramid Pose)